xStarbound/xStarbound/README.md

 - [Infinite Inventory](https://steamcommunity.com/sharedfiles/filedetails/?id=1944652893) — the keybind is not supported by xStarbound solely due to an explicit StarExtensions check.
 - [Maple32](https://steamcommunity.com/sharedfiles/filedetails/?id=2568667104&searchtext=maple32).
 - [NPC Mechs](https://steamcommunity.com/sharedfiles/filedetails/?id=1788644520) — compatible, but requires the compatibility patch in this repo.
+- [OpenStarbound No Highlights on Scanned Objects and Players](https://steamcommunity.com/sharedfiles/filedetails/?id=3432675895) — compatible.
+Has no particular OpenStarbound or xStarbound support, actually.
 - [Quickbar Mini](https://steamcommunity.com/sharedfiles/filedetails/?id=1088459034).
 Note that the Classic Quickbar extension (see below) has sandbox-related compatibility issues.
 - [Shellguard: Starbound Expansion Remastered](https://steamcommunity.com/sharedfiles/filedetails/?id=1563376005).
 - [Updated Quickbar Mini](https://steamcommunity.com/sharedfiles/filedetails/?id=2641776549) — use this instead of Classic Quickbar (see below) to avoid having to disable `"safeScripts"`.